fmaste/Haskell/doc/EvaluationStrategies.md

   - The arguments are evaluated only when required.
   - Expressions can have a value even if some of their subexpressions do not.

-If you have this example function shown below:
+If we have this example function shown below:

 ```haskell
 const :: a -> b -> a